-Ligurian-Apuan were inhabitants of Lunigiana, but with the arrival of Romans in 2nd Century BC, this strong people who often defeated the Romans troops, were deported away.
+The Ligurian-Apuans were the inhabitants of Lunigiana until the arrival of Romans in the 2nd Century BC.
+These strong people who often defeated the Romans’ troops finally were deported away.

-The Diocese of Luni owned all the historic territory during the Middle Ages, including Versilia and La Spezia harbor (not far from Cinque Terre).
-This is the time in which the Via Francigena, (the combination of roads that linked Canterbury to Rome, along 1.600 Km/994 miles), gained of importance as pilgrimage route, and as military connection between Northern Europe and Mediterranean Sea.
+The Diocese of Luni owned all the historic territory during the Middle Ages, including Versilia and La Spezia harbor, not far from Cinque Terre.
+This is the time in which the Via Francigena gained importance as a pilgrimage route, and as a military connection between Northern Europe and the Mediterranean Sea.
+The Via Francigena was a road that linked Canterbury to Rome, passing across France, Suisse, and Italy, along 1.600 Km/994 miles.

-The Obertenghi, dynasty of Longobards origin, around the year 1000, established their noble family in Lunigiana.
-And then, the Malaspina Family, their descendants, controlled this territory for almost two centuries.
+The Obertenghi, a dynasty of Longobards origin, around the year 1000, established their noble family in Lunigiana.
+And then, the Malaspina Family, and their descendants, controlled this territory for almost two centuries.

 As often happens in a family, relations between relatives were not easy, especially if hereditaries are longing the power.
-The Malaspina Family split their properties in two distinct branches, the Spino Fiorito (Blooming Thorn) and the Spino Secco (Dry Thorn).
-Thanks to the Malaspina competitiveness, in both sides of the Magra River Valley many villages have been fortified and many castles built.
+The Malaspina Family split its properties into two distinct branches, the Spino Fiorito (Blooming Thorn) and the Spino Secco (Dry Thorn).
+Thanks to the Malaspina competitiveness, on both sides of the Magra River Valley many villages have been fortified and many castles built.
 Lots of them are still existing.
 The only independent city was Pontremoli, which was an important trade center.

 In 1797 Napoleon abolished the feudal system, but the actual administrative division went just with the Unification of Italy.
-Nowadays of the historical Lunigiana does not exist anymore, and the territory has been divided in two different region Tuscany and Liguria.
+Nowadays the historical Lunigiana does not exist anymore, and the territory has been divided into two different regions Tuscany and Liguria.